microsoft/playwright/docs/src/api/class-playwright.md

 ## property: Playwright.chromium
 - type: <[BrowserType]>

-This object can be used to launch or connect to Chromium, returning instances of [ChromiumBrowser].
+This object can be used to launch or connect to Chromium, returning instances of [Browser].

 ## property: Playwright.devices
 * langs: js, python